tlambertz/seedvault_backup_parser/README.md

 # SeedVault Backup Parser

-This is a tool to decrypt and re-encrypt the android backups make by [Seedvault](https://github.com/stevesoltys/seedvault/).
+This is a tool to decrypt and (partially) re-encrypt the android backups make by [Seedvault](https://github.com/stevesoltys/seedvault/).

 ## Requirements
 For the AES decryption, the python dependency `pycryptodome` is needed.